kaukintom/HockeyPlayerSimulation/README.md

 - Data collection occured in another workbook, but the results can be viewed from the workbook "AdjustedStats - Latest Projections - Copy.xlsm"
 - All past goal and assist values are adjusted to the 2016/2017 level of goals per a game and assists per a game to accurately show when a player increases or decreases season to season

 The macros which are used to generate distributions are in the workbook "AdjustedStats - Latest Projections - Copy.xlsm," however, this workbook is cluttered, and the macros are not commented with detail.
 It will be difficult to understand, but it is available to be viewed.
 Also, the macros will not be able to run for this workbook since some of the sub procedures require connections to other workbooks.
 This workbook was recreated without the latest hockey season to produce the distributions for the previous year, to be able to test the error and predictability of the simulator.
-The second workbook is not placed in this repository, as it is completely identical to "AdjustedStats - Latest Projections - Copy.xlsm" but without the latest season of data.
+The second workbook is not placed in this repository since it is completely identical to "AdjustedStats - Latest Projections - Copy.xlsm" but without the latest season of data.

 Simulated results are based on how a player performed in the prior season.
 If it was a player's first season in the NHL, then it is based on how they are categorized (when first season occured and how they performed in their first season).
 The similated results are currently only goals and assists, which assume normality with the distributions.